 The European Disability Expertise (EDE) started in July 2020 as the successor to the Academic Network of European Disability Experts (ANED, December 2007 - May 2019).
+It’s now in its second contract period (December 2021 – June 2023).

 The general purpose of this project is to collect, analyse and provide independent and scientific data and information relating to national disability policies and legislation and their relationship to policy and legislation at EU level, as well as on the situation of persons with disabilities.
 The information and data collected is intended to support the European Commission by: